Brain Drain (album): Cover versions

 "I Believe in Miracles" was covered by Eddie Vedder and Zeke for the 2003 album We're a Happy Family: A Tribute to Ramones and is frequently covered by Pearl Jam at their shows.

 "Pet Sematary" was performed live by German industrial metal band Rammstein (in conjunction with Clawfinger) and was released as a B-side to their single "Ich will" in 2001.
 Rammstein was joined onstage by Marky Ramone, C.J.
 Ramone and Jerry Only of the Misfits when performing the song in New York as a tribute to Joey Ramone, who had died three months prior.
 The song was later covered by psychobilly band the Creepshow as a bonus track for their second album, Run For Your Life, in 2008.
 It was also performed by the Plain White T's for the 2012 film Frankenweenie (Unleashed).
 The end credits of the 2019 version of the film Pet Sematary include a cover version of the title track by the American punk rock band Starcrawler.
+English rock band Creeper made an acoustic version of the song for their 2021 EP "Sounds from the Void".

-"Merry Christmas (I Don't Want to Fight Tonight)" was covered by Joey Ramone on his second posthumous album, ...Ya Know?, and by artists such as Smash Mouth (2005), the Smithereens (2007), Cheap Trick (2017), Little Steven and the Disciples of Soul (2017), Mattiel (2019), L.A.
+"Merry Christmas (I Don't Want to Fight Tonight)" was covered by Joey Ramone on his second posthumous album, ...Ya Know?, and by artists such as Smash Mouth (2005), the Smithereens (2007), Asobi Seksu (2007), Cheap Trick (2017), Little Steven and the Disciples of Soul (2017), Mattiel (2019), L.A.
 Guns (2019), and Lucinda Williams (2020).